phyletica/ecoevolity/_sources/yaml-config.rst.txt

 This is a good starting point.
 For most datasets I have analyzed so far, this has been sufficient.
 If the chain is having mixing problems, then you can increase.
-I recommend running a several independent chains (analyses) to confirm they are converging.
+I recommend running several independent chains (analyses) to confirm they are converging and, assuming they converge, increasing the number of samples from the posterior distribution.

 *****************